Watch Stories

-A professional diving watch, a military instrument and a French collector’s piece, the RALF TECH WRX holds a distinctive position on the pre-owned watch market.
-Its history, limited editions and links with elite units make it a technical watch whose value depends on traceability
+A professional diving watch, military instrument and French collector’s piece, the RALF TECH WRX holds a distinctive position on the pre-owned market.
+Its history, limited editions and value depend heavily on the traceability of each individual example.

 The RALF TECH WRX is not just another diving watch.
 Born from the world of professional equipment, developed with field operators and adopted by elite units, it embodies a French vision of the tool watch: robust, legible, radical and designed for real-world use.
 From the WR1 depth-record watch to the WRX Electric, from Commando Hubert editions to CNES limited series, its story reflects the evolution of a watch designed to resist before it was designed to seduce collectors.